Examiner Nan Hutton has allowed 175 of 246 decided applications in Computer Architecture, Software, and Information Security.

-Examiner Nan Hutton maintains a pooled allowance rate of 71% across 246 disposed applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-The examiner works across 5 art units: 2152, 2154, 2155, 2163, and 2169.
-Allowance rates across these art units range from 53% to 91%, reflecting variation in the examiner's record by subject matter within TC 2100.
-This pooled figure represents the examiner's overall record and describes past dispositions only.
+Examiner Nan Hutton maintains a pooled allowance rate of 71% across hundreds of decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+The examiner's record spans five art units: 2152, 2154, 2155, 2163, and 2169.
+Allowance rates across these art units range from 53% to 91%, reflecting variation in the examiner's decisions within TC 2100.
+This pooled figure represents the share of applications that were allowed among all decided (allowed and abandoned) applications in the examiner's record.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →